SweTailor94/watch-winder/README.md

 # Örgryte Watch Winder
 This is a hobby project.
 Building a Watch winder controlled by a Raspberry pi Pico.

-The RTC PIO program works when I hawe a cheap logic analyzer (https://www.az-delivery.de/en/products/saleae-logic-analyzer?_pos=1&_psq=logic&_ss=e&_v=1.0)  connected.
-Bot behaves strange when disconnected.
+The RTC PIO program works when I have a cheap logic analyzer (https://www.az-delivery.de/en/products/saleae-logic-analyzer?_pos=1&_psq=logic&_ss=e&_v=1.0)  connected.
+But behaves strange when disconnected.
 So the analyzers input impedance or something helps the circuit.
 I have not had time to look into that yet.
 (And software is my domain...)

 Circuit